 Short Story Brewing will be a family-owned brewery in Rivesville, WV.
 Co-owner and brewer, Aaron Rote, is the one leading the project and has purchased an old building and is renovating it.
 Brewery and taproom build-out is ongoing.
 A very nice taproom is planned, with plenty of room to relax and enjoy a Short Story brew.

 Status Update: WV brewery license approved in May 2017.
 The brewery is currently self-distributing beer to a number of accounts around the Mogantown, Fairmont, and Clarksburg areas.
-An early July opening is expected for their own brewpub.
+Their brewpub opened July 1, 2017.

 5904 Fairmont Road